krve/epay/README.md

 **Work in progress**

+## Current Todo

+- Better test coverage
+- Better Epay API Coverage
+- Rewrite base API Class

 ## Documentation
+You will probably notice that in the documentation there is several references to `$subscription_id`.
+This is **NOT** the Epay/Subscription ID but instead it is returned from Epay when first adding your card.
+This is specific to the user.
+The reason for the confusing semantics is because this package tries to stay as close to the Stripe PHP Libary as possible.

 To set the your Merchant ID, Epay Webservice password and default currency make use of Epay/Epay.
 **This needs to be done BEFORE making any calls to the api**